nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-04-28-effecting-long-lasting-changes.md

 ---
 type: "post"
-title: "How to Effect Long-Lasting Organizational Changes?"
+title: "How to Effect Long-Lasting Organizational Changes"
 slug: "effecting-long-lasting-changes"
 date: 2021-04-28 19:48:00 +0600
 description: "Changes will happen whether we want them or not.
 But what can make these changes successful in the long run?"